Poshith-git/Poshith-git/README.md

 ### 🤖 AI GitHub Code Review Assistant

-AI tool that reviews GitHub repositories and suggests improvements.
+AI-powered tool that analyzes GitHub repositories and suggests improvements to help developers improve code quality.

 ### 📚 CurriCrafter

-AI platform that generates structured learning roadmaps.
+AI platform that generates structured learning roadmaps for students based on their goals.

 ### 🧠 RAG AI System

-Retrieval-Augmented Generation system for intelligent answers.
+Retrieval-Augmented Generation system designed to provide more accurate and context-aware AI responses.

 ---